Severe Thunderstorm Warning issued for Lane, Ness by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Lane, Ness by NWS

-Effective: 2021-08-15 18:08:00 CDT Expires: 2021-08-15 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Lane; Ness The National Weather Service in Dodge City has issued a * Severe Thunderstorm Warning for Northwestern Ness County in west central Kansas Northeastern Lane County in west central Kansas * Until 700 PM CDT. * At 608 PM CDT, a severe thunderstorm was located near Utica, moving southwest at 15 mph.
-HAZARD...Two inch hail and 60 mph wind gusts.
+Effective: 2021-08-15 18:30:00 CDT Expires: 2021-08-15 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Lane; Ness A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM CDT FOR NORTHWESTERN NESS AND NORTHEASTERN LANE COUNTIES At 630 PM CDT, a severe thunderstorm was located near Utica, moving southwest at 15 mph.
+HAZARD...Ping pong ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Utica and Pendennis.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...2.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Utica.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0